ahmadseleem/linter-ruby-reek/README.md

 Using *Reek* Ruby gem: a tool that examines Ruby classes, modules and methods.

-∑ ∑ Reports any code SMELLS. ∑ ∑
+∑ ∑ Reports any code SMELLS it detects. ∑ ∑

 We use The interface of the beautifull [Linter](https://github.com/AtomLinter/Linter) to prived the neet features of [Reek](https://github.com/troessner/reek).